dineshreddynaredla/react-book-repo/patterns/hooks.md

 // using it
 <TestComponent flag="experiment1">
 ```
-Now, as you saw in our custom hook we are exposing two things, the state and a function that lets us change the state.
-However in `MyComponent` we are only taking advantage of the `state`.
-Well, that makes kind of sense right?
-I mean the aim was to only show a certain region in a component if it was true.
+We said earlier we weren't interested in changing the value exposed by `useFeatureFlag`.
+To control our feature flags we opt for creating a specific Admin page.
+We count on the Admin page to be on a specific page and the component with the feature flag on another page.
+Result of that is were we to navigate between the two pages then we can guarantee that the feature flag component reads from `localStorage`.

-The million dollar question is when would we use `setFlag` to change the value?
-Glad you asked ;) Imagine you have an admin page.
+Imagine you have an admin page.
 On that admin page it would be neat if we could list all the flags and toggle them any way we want to.
 Let's write such a component:

 ```js
 import React, { useState } from 'react';